Dadido3/noita-mapcap/README.md

     <MagicNumbers
         VIRTUAL_RESOLUTION_X="840"
         VIRTUAL_RESOLUTION_Y="840"
-        STREAMING_CHUNK_TARGET="22"
         ...
     >
     ```

-    `STREAMING_CHUNK_TARGET` seems to have some influence on missing chunks while grabbing screenshots.
-    If you have problems with not generated (only background) areas, modify this value.

 3. Change the following values inside of `.../Noita/save_shared/config.xml` (Not the one in AppData!) to

     ``` xml
     <Config